juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_blogs_5.png"/>

-## Testing RESTful microservices with Postman
+## Testing server-based RESTful microservices with Postman

 The following image shows an example of an invocation in Postman to the method blog_create.
 As seen before, the microservice requires authentication with AWS Cognito.
 In this case, no authentication method is specified.
 As a response, the method sends an "Unauthorized" message.